10 Reasons To Avoid Raindrop Therapy

 Raindrop Therapy appears to be clouded in pseudo-science, with a number of vague and unsubstantiated statements about restoring “balance and electrical alignment” in the body.
 Dropping essential oils from six inches above the body is purported to enhance the electromagnetic properties of the oils, allowing them to interact with the client’s electric field before being absorbed into the skin.
 Does this sound dubious to you?

 Worryingly, any skin irritation from Raindrop Therapy is explained as a “detoxing” effect of the treatment.
 It’s claimed that heat generated from the oils is positive: “The more out of balance, the more virus or bacteria activity in the body, or the more inflammation in the spine, the hotter the area will become along the spine”

 The Raindrop procedure is shrouded in unnecessary ceremony, such as circling the oils in your palm clockwise three times before application (what difference will that make?).
 YL describes the treatment as having “native American” traditions, based on ancient practices and “intuitive wisdom” — presumably to add a degree of authenticity to what is an extremely questionable procedure.
-As a Christian company, YL often tries to incorporate religious or spiritual elements in order to validate using essential oils.
+YL often tries to incorporate religious, biblical or spiritual elements in order to validate using essential oils.

 5. Unfounded claims